learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Conda/Setup_Conda.md

 After everything is done, you should not be able to find the environment named "TEST" anymore.
 Which means that we have successfully deleted the environment.

 ![conda list env](conda_env_list.png)

+## External Sources

+The following are a list of references that you can check out if you are planning to learn more about Conda!

+# External Learning Resources for Conda

+1. [**Conda Official Documentation**](https://docs.conda.io/en/latest/): This is the primary source of information about Conda, covering installation, commands, package management, and environment management.

+2. [**Conda Cheat Sheet**](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html): A quick reference guide provided by the official Conda documentation, summarizing the most common Conda commands and their usage.